 Premiere Ballet Academy Faculty and Staff

-Melissa Mulligan – Co-owner, Artistic Director and Ballet Instructor
+Melissa Mulligan – Owner, Artistic Director and Ballet Instructor

 Melissa Mulligan began her ballet training in El Paso, TX under the direction of Vivian Eurich, Ingeborg Heuser, Norma Glass, and Myrna Sundermann.
 She continued training at the University of Texas in El Paso and El Paso Community College, where she studied Special Education and Ballet.
 She has danced with Ballet El Paso, also known as Ballet of the Americas, City Ballet in El Paso, and was offered a position with the San Francisco Ballet but an injury prevented her from pursuing the opportunity.